symentis/BlackNest/README.md

 _Looks like an equation?_

 __Yeah - no Boilerplate - pure definitions.__

-Easy to re-read and remember.
+Easy to re-read and remember.<br />
 Now we perform different combinations.

 ```swift